Nicaragua Breaks Off Ties With Israel

 Israel has no ambassador in the Nicaraguan capital Managua.

-Nicaragua has twice before broken off ties with Israel - once in 2010 under Ortega as well as in 1982 under the Sandinista revolutionary government led by Ortega following the country's 1979 revolution. - NNN-AGENCIES
+Nicaragua has twice before broken off ties with Israel -- once in 2010 under Ortega as well as in 1982 under the Sandinista revolutionary government led by Ortega following the country's 1979 revolution.

 Legal Disclaimer: